concept-inversion/Web_portal_Cluster/README.md

 #For Running it :

    JRE should be pre-installed.
- First of all , run the jar file from the worker folder.
+ 1. First of all ,download folder worker file and run th jar file from the worker folder(don't run jar file directly without lib folder).
 It runs the client which will perform works provided by the server.You can run more than one instant of worker for better performance.
 (Note: Worker runs in backgroud)
- Now, run the jar file from the Cluster Start folder.
+ 2. Now, run the jar file from the Cluster Start folder(with the lib folder ).
 It runs the main server which provides a GUI feature for using the system.
- Start the web portal(see below for setting up webportal) for monitoring the work in the server (username:user and Password:login)
+ 3. Start the web portal(see below for setting up webportal) for monitoring the work in the server (username:user and Password:login)
 # Using the GUI:
    After starting the jar file from Cluster start folder , you will see a GUI with two options : For now , only option 1 will work to compute the value of PI.
 For finding value of PI , you will be asked to enter no. of steps for finding value of PI.
 More steps will result in more threads and more time.

  # Monitoring System :
   You will be able to monitor the system through the web portal .
 The portal will show all the events of the server including no. of tasks running, interaction with worker , result from them and result.
+Web Page refreshs every 5 seconds.
  Steps:
 1.Install tomcat and xampp server.
 2.Copy the fileprint.war file from santo_web/dist to Xampp/tomcat/webapps.
 3.Go to any web browser and type localhost:8080/fileprint.
  4.Login and start monitoring .

+# Information about cluster:
+ All the informations , design patterns and usuage is contained in a pptx file above.